Posted: January 21, 2022

+First off, relax!
 You aren’t the first student to decide to take a gap year.

-As gap years become more popular, and the benefits more widely understood, colleges become more accepting and supportive of the decision to take a year off.
+As gap years become more popular, and the benefits more widely understood, colleges have become more accepting and supportive of the decision to take a year off.

-If you use your gap year well to build up your resume, it can strengthen your application.
+If you use your gap year to build up your resume, it can strengthen your application.
 You can impress the college admissions office with your practical and personal skills development when applying to college after a gap year.

-Start planning ahead for the college application process.
+Start planning for the college application process.
 Even if you’re taking a year off, you can lay the groundwork while still in high school.

-Collect transcripts, test results, and letters of recommendation before leaving school, while you still have access to the right information and resources.
+Collect transcripts, test results, and letters of recommendation before leaving school – while you still have access to the right information and resources.

 Start your application while still on your gap year.
 Approach mentors or supervisors during your gap year to ask for a good recommendation.

-The people you spend time with during your gap year will have insights into your experiences and can talk about your personal growth and development in maturity, responsibility, and leadership.
+The people you spend time with during your gap year will have insights into your experiences and can talk about your personal growth and development in maturity, responsibility and leadership.

 Start planning your gap year today.
 Take a look at GVI’s range of international gap year programs.